The Best 2 Days in Ephesus Itinerary

 Imposing Grand Theater

-The impressive Ephesus Antique Theatre is one of the largest arenas, located on the slope of Panayir Hill, with a capacity of 25,000 people, and used for concerts, gladiator and animal fights, religious sermons, and political discussions.
+The impressive Ephesus Antique Theatre is one of the largest arenas.
+It is located on the slope of Panayir Hill and has a capacity of 25,000 people.
+It is used for concerts, gladiator and animal fights, religious sermons, and political discussions.

 The great Ephesus theatre in ancient Ephesus